nawahtkui/nawah-nft-project/README.md

-# Nawat Al Hikma NFT Project
+# Nawah Al Hikma NFT Project

 This repository contains the smart contract and frontend UI for the Nawat Al Hikma NFT project.